 Humans are not the only ones struggling with obesity.
 Over 50% of dogs are considered overweight.
-Just like with people, that extra weight can bring health problems with it.
+Like with people, that extra weight can bring health problems.
 If you aren’t sure what your dog’s ideal weight is, talk to your vet.
 Then what do you do once you decide your dog needs to lose weight?
 Keep reading to find out!

 Determine the Goals

 First, you need to work with your vet to discuss dietary expectations.
 When you go on a diet, you know what your body is telling you.
 Your dog can’t communicate that to you, so you’ll need to rely on your vet’s advice to help craft a meal plan for them.
 You’ll also want to make sure that the vet rules out an underlying medical cause.
 There are some medical problems that can lead to extra weight, like Cushing’s Disease and Hypothyroidism; no amount of dieting will be able to fix the weight gain from those.
 Let your vet help you calculate the target calories a day for a safe rate of weight loss.